dwdas9/home/articles/MicrosoftFabric/ETL-Fabric-Pyspark-Notebook.md

 print(f"Spark DataFrame saved to Delta table: {table_name}")
 ```

-#### Optimize - V-Order etc
+#### Optimize[Fewer files] - V-Order & optimizeWrite

-V-Order is a write time optimization to the parquet file format that enables lightning-fast reads under the Microsoft Fabric compute engines, such as Power BI, SQL, Spark, and others.
+V-Order and OptimizeWrite sorts data and creates fewer, larger Parquet files.
+Hence, the deta table is optimized.
+V-Order is enabled by default in Microsoft Fabric and in Apache Spark.

-V-Order is enabled by default in Microsoft Fabric and in Apache Spark it's controlled by the following configurations.
+Here is how you can configure them in Pyspark:

 ```python
 # Enable V-Order